jeffersonxu/genre_classification/README.md

 * Decision Tree
 * Ensemble - Bagging

-These are included in ensemble.ipynb, logistic_regression.ipynb, random_forest.ipynb
+These are included in models.ipynb